jCarrilloDeAlbornoz/RBU/README.md

 # Rank-Biased Utility

-This repo will contain the source code of the effectiveness metric Rank-Biased Utility (RBU), as well as the releasable resources and scripts used for the experiments reported in the SIGIR'18 paper.
+This repo contains the source code of the effectiveness metric Rank-Biased Utility (RBU).

-Meanwhile, RBU is available as one of the metrics for evaluating diversity tasks in EvALL: http://evall.uned.es
+RBU is also available as one of the metrics for evaluating diversity tasks in EvALL: http://evall.uned.es

 ## Citation